 6. Nioxin / Invati

 Working in the hair industry, I have heard a ton of good things about Nioxin.
 In fact, I had one client that specifically told me that it was so weird because her hair was growing so much, and she had a lot of new growth.
 She couldn’t figure out why it was growing.
 I asked her what she used and she said “Nioxin.”
-I told her that Nioxin is formulated to grow your hair faster and she didn’t even know that; now she’s hooked on it for life.
+I told her that Nioxin is formulated to grow long hair faster and she didn’t even know that; now she’s hooked on it for life.
 She usually buys another bottle before she even runs out, so she never has to go without it.
 It works by detoxifying your scalp, removing and neutralizing toxins, cleaning out the pores, and reducing scalp inflammation.
 It also cleanses hormones from the hair follicle that causes male pattern baldness.

 Does Nioxin Work?

-It’s a controversial topic if Nioxin actually works or not to grow your hair faster.
+It’s a controversial topic if Nioxin actually works or not to grow long hair faster.
 The answer is that it works differently for everyone.
 I’ve heard people say that they’ve used it for months upon months with no difference.
 I also know people who swear by it.

 It is not known if it actually makes your hair grow faster or just stops you from losing hair.
 Either way, I believe it works, and the fact that it keeps your scalp healthy, can’t hurt.
 The best results are seen when the cleanser, scalp therapy conditioner, and the scalp treatment (which you spray on after you get out of the shower) are all used together.
 I recommend a starter kit like this one, but I also know that it takes a few months to start seeing noticeable results.
 I have heard people say that they think Nioxin dries their hair out, but my own personal experience is that it makes my hair feel very soft and hydrated when I use it.